Introduction

 Listen for different vocabulary.
 When warehouse staff say "pick" and "pack" while marketing says "browse" and "wishlist," you're hearing two contexts.
 Language differences usually reflect model differences—this is more reliable than most technical heuristics.

-A useful test: can you describe the module in one sentence without conjunctions?
+Size matters.
+Can you describe the module in one sentence without conjunctions?
 "Manages the product catalog" works.
 "Handles payments and shipping and user profiles" is three modules wearing a trench coat.

 The Example We'll Use